Cheong-Zheng-Quan/MKEL1123-06-Milestone-5/README.md

 ![image](https://user-images.githubusercontent.com/82043667/121899328-e357dd80-cd56-11eb-8e95-1466dab0e75e.png)

 11. Lastly, go to "Deployment" section and select "Cube.MX CMSIS-PACK" and make sure the EON Compiler is enabled before click the "Build" button.
+Once the "Build" button has been clicked, the PACK file is downloaded, which will be used in the STM32CubeIDE.

 ![image](https://user-images.githubusercontent.com/82043667/121899872-65480680-cd57-11eb-9f82-0b3f76701f6c.png)

 ![image](https://user-images.githubusercontent.com/82043667/121899908-6da04180-cd57-11eb-89b8-04ade1aa4552.png)

+12. Next, open the STM32CubeIDE and start a new project.
+13.